Where this breast cancer information comes from

 National Mastectomy and Breast Reconstruction Audit.
 2011, The NHS Information Centre.

 Comparative Effectiveness of Ductal Carcinoma In Situ Management and the Roles of Margins and Surgeons.
-Dick et al. Journal of the National Cancer Institute.
+Dick and others.
+Journal of the National Cancer Institute.
 2011: Vol. 103, Issue 2.

 Ductal carcinoma in situ of the breast: a systematic review of incidence, treatment, and outcomes.
-Virnig et al. Journal of the National Cancer Institute.
+Virnig and others.
+Journal of the National Cancer Institute.
 2010: Vol. 102, Issue 3.

-Overcoming barriers.
 NHS Breast Screening Programme Annual Review.
-NHS Cancer Screening Programmes, 2010.
+NHS Cancer Screening Programmes, 2012.

 Overview of the Randomized Trials of Radiotherapy in Ductal Carcinoma in Situ (DCIS) of the Breast.
 Early Breast Cancer Trialists' Collaborative Group (EBCTCG), 09 June 2010